Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Mathematical Models

 The dissipation function is defined as

-where we used the boundary reaction rate function $\mathcal{R} = \mathcal{R}_f-\mathcal{R}_r$, $\mu_{ex}$ is the external electron chemical potential of the reservoir that connects to the boundary.
+where we used the boundary reaction rate function $\mathcal{R} = \mathcal{R}_f-\mathcal{R}_r$, $\tilde{\mu}_{ex}$ is the external electron chemical potential of the reservoir that connects to the boundary.

 We analyze a setup (see Fig. 1) with a given current of electrons $I_{ex}$ applied to the plate $\Gamma$.
 This is a flux (really current) boundary condition, of the Neumann type in mathematical language.
 The other boundaries of the system are controlled in a different way.
-On the other boundaries, the electric potential is fixed as $\phi_{ref}$ and no ions enter or leave the system on those other boundaries, i.e. $\boldsymbol{J}_i\cdot \boldsymbol{n} = 0$.
-The current flow of electrons is only on the left plate and boundary energy power functional is defined as follows
+They are insulators that help isolate the system so it communicates with the outside world in a limited well-defined way.
+On these insulating boundaries, no ions enter or leave the system on those other boundaries, i.e. $\boldsymbol{J}_i\cdot \boldsymbol{n} = 0$, and the electric potential is fixed as $\phi_{ref}$.
+The current flow of electrons is only on the left and the boundary energy power functional is defined as follows

 \begin{rmk} Integrating the first equation and using the boundary condition on $i_{th}$ ion yields the law of mass conservation

 \end{rmk}